I’ve mentioned in the past that I absolutely love breakfast foods. Waffles, pancakes, French toast, eggs, hash- you name it, I love it!

 - Sour cream

 - Tomato salsa or pico de gallo

-In a small bowl, whisk eggs, water (if using), and salt until frothy.
+In a small bowl whisk together the eggs, water, and salt until frothy.
 Set aside.

-Melt butter in a 10-inch skillet over medium low heat.
-Pour eggs into pan and sprinkle cheese (save a little bit to use as a topping) over the top.
-Spoon the refried beans over half of the omelette.
+Melt butter in a medium skillet over medium low heat.
+Pour eggs into pan and sprinkle cheese over the top.
+Spoon the refried beans over half of the omelette, and top with onions and cilantro.
 Cover with a lid and cook undisturbed until the eggs have set, about 7 to 10 minutes.
-Transfer to a serving dish, sprinkle on remaining cheese and black pepper, and serve with desired toppings.
+Transfer to a serving dish and garnish as desired.